KalindaC/Old-Phone/README.md

 # Old-Phone
 ## Takes a string of button inputs and converts it to human readable text

-This implementation provides a static method, OldPhoneConverter.OldPhonePad(), which allows you to convert any sequence of numbers on an old phone keypad into the corresponding readable text
+This implementation provides a class OldPhoneConverter that provides the static method, OldPhoneConverter.OldPhonePad(), which allows you to convert any sequence of numbers on an old phone keypad into the corresponding readable text

 ## Structure
 * The class source code is available in ./Old Phone/Program.cs